 Passport checker, still in German: I hate it when they know German.
 Then we can't talk about them!

 In short, if you assume someone visiting your country doesn't speak your language and you badmouth them, any consequences that arise are your own fault.
+Also to be fair, an Eagle Land type 2 style tourist will probably not know the language.

 A woman reported a burglary to the police.
 Partway in she got a phone call from her father and explained to him, in French, about how she and her boyfriend had set up the fake burglary plot.
 The investigating officer spoke seven languages, including French.
 What makes her actions even dumber is that this happened in Canada where even in an English-speaking province one should expect many people, especially police officers, to have some understanding of French.
 After all, it is the country's second official language.